microsoft/mu_tiano_plus/ReadMe.rst

 ===============================

 202405 is a larger deviation than previous releases.
 As part of upstreaming changes to EDK2, the commits were reviewed, squashed, and some were dropped.
-Due to these changes, there maybe more work minor work required to bring an existing platforms up to 202405 compatibality.
+Due to these changes, there maybe more work minor work required to bring an existing platforms up to 202405 compatibility.

 Breaking Changes-dev
 --------------------